CHW Student Health Care & Insurance

 Monday – Friday: 9 a.m. – 5 p.m.

-Students are responsible for forwarding their preferred phone number by sending a secure message to the CHW medical provider with whom they have scheduled a phone appointment via the student health portal.
+Students are responsible for forwarding their preferred phone number by sending a secure message to the CHW medical provider with whom they have scheduled a telehealth appointment via the student health portal.
+CHW medical providers will provide Zoom links for video-appointments via secure message to the student as needed.

 After Hours Non-Emergency Medical Care